g-leech/argmin-gravitas/_posts/2017-07-01-estimating-controversy.markdown

 and irreplaceable co-ordination power, but the use of these is often defeated by controversy and its entailed lobbying.

-Also, within limits, controversy is a proxy for harm: the harm of mass prefer- ence violation.
+Also, within limits, controversy is a proxy for harm: the harm of mass preference violation.
 It can, then, subtract from net impact as well as from tractability.

 One month's work should allow for 1) clarification of the relations, of this sort;
 2) ranking of exemplar controversies; 3) data collection and scoring; 4) coeffi-